A practice and a point of view.

 Momentum is the new moat.

-All Momentum is a thesis on what communications has become in the AI era, and a practice built around that thesis.
+All Momentum is a two-person firm: a senior communications operator and a senior engineer.
+We ship the systems that comms work used to commission.
+Customer portals, internal intranets, founder-voice engines, AI workflows for press and content.
 For founders building things the market does not yet have a frame for.

 Past work, in plain terms.
 At the kind of stakes that teach you how to move.